k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 192.168.74.0    0.0.0.0         255.255.255.0   U     0      0        0 eth0
 ````

+### Pod device information

+The allocated device information are exported in Container's environment variable.
+The variable name is `PCIDEVICE_` appended with full extended resource name(i.e. intel.com/sriov) which is capitailzed and any special characters(".", "/") are replaced with underscore("_").
+In case of multiple devices from same extended resource pool, the device IDs are delimited with commas(",").

+For example, if 2 devices are allocated from `intel.com/sriov` extended resource then the allocated device information will be found in following env variable:
+`PCIDEVICE_INTEL_COM_SRIOV=0000:03:02.1,0000:03:04.3`

 ## Issues and Contributing

 We welcome your feedback and contributions to this project.
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 Copyright 2018 © Intel Corporation.